Ajya007/Frontend-Ninja/README.md

-# The content are in master branch.Change the branch to download files
+# The contents are in master branch.Change the branch to download files

 # yipl-frontend-challenge